Solid State Drives

 Computer Cleanup

 Over time, computers build up a lot of junk, some are programmes that are never used, and many programmes leave remnants behind.
 Getting a cleanup will often give a good speed improvement.
 Every few years, it is adviseable to reinstall Windows.
 If you have had a PC for 5 or more years and never had a reinstall, consider booking one of these.
-This is easy with Windows 10 as you can do a reset, or preferably a clean reset, while retaining documents, photos and other personal / company information.
+This is easy with Windows 10 or 11 as you can do a reset, preferably a clean reset, while retaining documents, photos and other personal / company information.

-Other causes of slowness are a bad hard drive or other hardware failure, missing drivers, conflicting programmes, viruses or anti-virus programmes that hog system resources.
+Other causes of slowness are a bad drive or other hardware failure, missing drivers, conflicting programmes, viruses or anti-virus programmes that hog system resources.

 For advice on upgrading a slow computer or improving performance, give me (Adam) a call on 01646 602248